nicholasdille/container-slides/160_gitlab_ci/030_script_blocks/exercise.md

     This can be very useful for cleaning up.

-## Bonus 2: What happens to environment variables in script blocks?
+## Bonus task 2: What happens to environment variables in script blocks?

 Define environment variables in all three script blocks and display them in the same and in the following script block.